Daboulz0653/aih_reddit/README.md

 #### Generates dependency parses for each entry

-Using TweebankNLP's pipeline for social media language, this script processes the entries in four different ways: Tokenization, Lemmatization, POS tagging, and Dependency Parsing.
+Using [TweebankNLP's](https://github.com/mit-ccc/TweebankNLP) pipeline for social media language (with some minor changes), this script processes the entries in four different ways: Tokenization, Lemmatization, POS tagging, and Dependency Parsing.

 What does it actually do?